TFWIsaac/PHP-SQM-Parser/README.md

 # PHP-SQM-Parser
-PHP Parser to create html slotlists based on the mission.sqm
+PHP Parser to create html slotlists based on the (not binarized) mission.sqm

 ## Usage
 Simply run the index.php at your webbrowser.